-Building consistency at race pace is an important skill for all runners regardless of race distance.
-This is a session Eliud Kipchoge did a few weeks ago in the build up to last weekend’s successful attempt to run a marathon in under 2 hours.
-This session is great for runners and triathletes running events up to Marathon distance and longer.
+Building consistency at a race pace is an important skill for all runners regardless of the race distance.
+This is a session Eliud Kipchoge did a few weeks ago in the build-up to last weekend’s successful attempt to run a marathon in under 2 hours.
+This session is great for runners and triathletes running events up to Marathon distances and longer.

 Each week I will be posting the Friday Fartlek Run Sessions that you can do to enhance your running.
 Fartlek is a Swedish term that is often used by runners and it means speed-play.
 See a previous post about training intensity (levels) to know how hard to work.

 Last weekend Eliud Kipchoge became the first person to run a marathon in sub-2hrs.
-The inspiration for this session comes from a YouTube video of a track session Eliud Kipchoge has recently done in Kenya (at an altitude of 2,200m) in the build up to #INEOS59.
-I’ve modified the session so as it is done on time not distance, making it easier for mere mortals to replicate.
+The inspiration for this session comes from a YouTube video of a track session Eliud Kipchoge has recently done in Kenya (at an altitude of 2,200m) in the build-up to #INEOS59.
+I’ve modified the session so that it is done on time not distance, making it easier for mere mortals to replicate.